lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 ## Abstract

-In this repository, I will walk through a series of exercises whose purpose is to make the process of handling multiuple files easier via the use of Python dictionaries, tables and comprehension lists.
+In this repository, I will walk through a series of exercises whose purpose is to make the process of handling multiuple files easier via the use of Python dictionaries, tables and list comprehension.
 I will provide examples, files and a series of commands for participants to explore.
 Throughout this workhop and for pedagogical purposes, I will be using Jupyter notebooks.

 ## Getting Started